hpi-schul-cloud/schulcloud-server/apps/server/src/modules/authorization/README.md

 So a rule must validate our scope actions.
 For example we have a _news_ for the school or course.
 The news has a creator and target model.

-> Attention: The target model must are populate
+> Attention: The target model must be populated

 ```ts
 @Injectable()